CoopReason/TESSY/README.md

 ## 🚀 Overview

-Training reasoning models (e.g., Qwen3) is highly sensitive to the **data distribution**.
+Training reasoning models (e.g., Qwen3) is highly sensitive to the data distribution.
 We observe that:

 > ❗ Using off-policy data (e.g., directly from a strong teacher model) for SFT can lead to **severe catastrophic forgetting**, especially for code generation tasks.